-Directors of programs who are serving children receiving CCDF funds must sign and acknowledge a provider agreement, which outlines the requirements to participate to include only serving children at the enrolled Quality location.
+Directors of programs who are serving children receiving CCDF funds must sign and acknowledge a provider agreement, which outlines the requirements to participate.
 Programs enrolled with ABC Quality are reviewed annually by ABC Quality assessors for compliance with policy.
 Any corrective action needed is communicated to the program by their assessor.